Day care, camp and hugging: What’s safe for kids this summer?

 Is it safe to drop off my child for babysitting at a friend or family member's home?

 If the friend or family member is vaccinated, it is safe to drop your child off for babysitting.
 However, if there is an unvaccinated child in that home, it increases the risk for both households of contracting COVID-19.

 Are indoor or outdoor playdates OK?

-Until we know more about whether kids can be carriers of COVID-19 and spread the disease, I would not recommend indoor playdates.
-If you let your children play with others outside, limit it to just a few friends and encourage social distancing.
+Until children younger than 11 years old are able to get the vaccination, I would not recommend indoor playdates.
+If you let your children play with others outside, limit it to just a few friends and encourage masks and social distancing.
 Be sure your children wash their hands before they come back inside.
-It’s still best to stay away from playgrounds, swing sets, jungle gyms and other hard structures that could be contaminated with the virus.

 Outdoor Activities, Sports and Exercise

-It is safer to play outside because social distancing is easier to manage for you and your children.
-Here are some things to keep in mind if you take your family swimming or camping or send your child to a day camp this summer:
+It is safer to play outside because it is easier for the virus to scatter in the open air, making it more difficult to contract.
+Social distancing is also easier to manage for you and your children.
+Here are some things to keep in mind if you take your family outdoors this summer: